converged-computing/ensemble-python/README.md

 # Run the hello-world example ensemble! it will submit and monitor job events, etc
 ensemble run examples/hello-world.yaml

+# Here is how to add on the fly debug (logging->debug true)
+ensemble run --debug examples/hello-world.yaml

 # This example shows using repetitions and backoff
 ensemble run examples/backoff-example.yaml